Journey to the East (4)

 It was an experiment.
 I had a container made, of welded sheet metal, painted it black and connected it to the water mains.
 The theory: free hot water.
 However, the water pressure from the mains, though very weak, almost caused the container to burst.
 I need to work out the physics for this — how a small pump, working continuously, can build up tremendous forces.

 Well, we Europeans notice that in this south Indian city people have very short shadows, especially around noon, like our sons on the right.
 This is because Bangalore is just 13 degrees north of the equator, and in the summer, when the sun climbs up to its zenith it is almost exactly 90° overhead.
 That is what Ingrid is testing, with a pendulum at noon.

-One day, walking past a big hall, I saw that people were playing snooker (a game that has always fascinated me).
-A fifteen-year-old lad was thrilling the public with some beautiful shots.
+One day, walking past a big hall, I saw that people were playing snooker, a game that has always fascinated me.
+A fifteen-year-old boy was thrilling the public with some beautiful shots.
 After he had won his match and been congratulated by the organisers, I chatted with him over tea and biscuits.
-He was an affable English boy who told me all about his snooker career, and about his ambition to become the best snooker player in the world.
+The affable English lad told me all about his snooker career, and about his ambition to one day become the best snooker player in the world.
 I gave him a pat and some encouraging words — it is so nice to see how young kids are sometimes brimming with confidence.
 When I read in the papers a few days later that he had won the event outright, I was inclined to take him more seriously.
 So I memorised his name: Ronnie O’Sullivan.
 I kid you not.